 top of page

-For travelers drawn to quieter landscapes and coastal scenery, the Ohechi Route on the Kumano Kodo offers a compelling alternative to the more widely traveled inland paths.
-If you have ever wanted to go fishing in Japan, this is a perfect option for your Kumano adventure.
+For travelers drawn to quieter landscapes and stunning coastal scenery, the Ohechi Route on the Kumano Kodo offers a compelling alternative to the more widely traveled inland paths.
+If you’ve ever wanted to go fishing in Japan, this is a perfect option for your Kumano adventure.

 The Coastal Route of Merchants

 Today, the Ohechi remains lightly traveled.
-Rather than feeling separate from everyday life, the trail moves directly through communities where fishing, farming, and coastal work continue as they have for generations.
+Instead of feeling separate from everyday life, the trail moves directly through communities where fishing, farming, and coastal work continue as they have for generations.
+You’ll find yourself immersed in the local culture, which is a refreshing change from typical tourist paths.

-Depending on the season and the village, small boats head out early in the morning, returning with the tides, while later in the day locals fish from the shore, working familiar stretches of rock and inlet.
+Fishing here isn’t just a scheduled attraction; it’s a way of life.
+Depending on the season and the village, small boats head out early in the morning, returning with the tides.
+Later in the day, locals fish from the shore, working familiar stretches of rock and inlet.
 For travelers, these moments offer insight into a way of life shaped by the sea rather than by tourism.

 Fishing boats parked in a calm harbor under a cloudy sky.
 Yellow buoys hang on the white boats, reflecting in the still water.